MelonCave/original/FOSS/A.md

 permalink: /FOSS/A/
 ---

-## FOSS Examen: Asking oneself *'WHAT did you get done today?'* everyday.
+## Examen: Asking oneself *'WHAT did you get done today?'* everyday.

-If somebody actually, really GENUINELY cares about you ... they will ask you ... *in a compassionate but firm manner, appropriate for your level of development and that expects you to be great and achieve that you find fulfilling* ... **"What did you get done today?"**
+If somebody actually, really GENUINELY cares about, loves you ... they will ask you ... **in a compassionate but firm manner**, appropriate for your level of development, *expecting you to be great at being YOU and achieving all that you find fulfilling* ... **"What did you get done today?"**

 One of the personal DEMONS that I am still wrestling with is the demon that pushes me to ignore issues, rather than address them.
 This is true for how I regard others, but more importantly, perhaps this is also true of how I treat myself ... ***I'm trying to cave in the melon of this demon.***